-While I worked as an SEO Manager in-house, I spent time thinking about how to get the most value from my agency and supplier relationships.
+While I worked as an SEO Manager in-house, I spent time thinking about how to get the most value from my digital marketing agency and supplier relationships.
 A great relationship is important when you’re outsourcing some of your SEO activity.
 Thanks to some inspiration from our earlier discussion on getting the most from your SEO, this post looks at things you can do to keep the SEO honeymoon alive for much longer.

 Before you begin